-To receive its formulaic share of 18 percent local street maintenance and improvement funds and to become eligible for Transportation for Livable Communities (TLC) funds, a local jurisdiction must comply with the GMP, which requires the following activities:2
+To receive its formulaic share of 18 percent local street maintenance and improvement funds and to become eligible for Transportation for Livable Communities (TLC) funds, a local jurisdiction must must be found to be in compliancecomply with the GMP, which requires each jurisdiction to comply with the following activities:

-- Adopt a Growth Management Element as part of its general plan that outlines how the jurisdiction will comply with the other requirements in this list. - Adopt a local and regional Development Mitigation Program that ensures new growth, remodel, and reuse projects pay for their share of the costs associated with that growth. - Participate in an ongoing, cooperative, multijurisdictional planning process with other jurisdictions and agencies in Contra Costa to create a balanced, safe, and efficient transportation system and to manage the impacts of growth. - Address housing options and demonstrate reasonable progress in providing housing options for people of all income levels in a report on the implementation of actions outlined in the adopted housing element. - Develop a five-year Capital Improvement Program outlining the capital projects needed to meet the goals of the local jurisdiction's general plan. - Adopt a Transportation Systems Management (TSM) Ordinance or Resolution conforming to CCTA's model TSM Ordinance or Resolution and promotes carpools, vanpools, and park-and-ride lots. - Adopt a voter-approved Urban Limit Line (ULL) complying with the countywide, voter-approved ULL or the local jurisdiction's voter-approved ULL.
+- Adopt a Growth Management Element as part of its general plan that outlines how the jurisdiction will comply with the other requirements in this list. - Adopt a local and regional Development Mitigation Program that ensures new growth, remodel, and reuse projects pay for their share of the costs associated with that growth. - Participate in an ongoing, cooperative, multi-jurisdictional planning process with other jurisdictions and agencies in Contra Costa to create a balanced, safe, and efficient transportation system and to manage the impacts of growth. - Address housing options and demonstrate reasonable progress in providing housing options for people of all income levels in a report on the implementation of actions outlined in the adopted housing element. - Develop a five-year Capital Improvement Program outlining the capital projects needed to meet the goals of the local jurisdiction's general plan. - Adopt a Transportation Systems Management (TSM) Ordinance or Resolution conforming to CCTA's model TSM Ordinance or Resolution and promotes carpools, vanpools, and park\-and\-ride lots. - Adopt a voter-approved Urban Limit Line (ULL) complying with the countywide, voter-approved ULL or the local jurisdiction's voter-approved ULL.

-Among these elements, preparing an Action Plan at the subregional level is included under the requirement to "Participate in an Ongoing, Cooperative, Multijurisdictional Planning Process."
+Among these elements, preparing an Action Plan at the subregional level is included under the requirement to "Participate in an Ongoing, Cooperative, Multi-jurisdictional Planning Process."
 The specific requirements of this element, as defined in Measure J, are as follows:

-2 The Contra Costa TLC Program funds transportation projects in communities to facilitate, support, and/or catalyze affordable housing, transit-oriented or mixed-use development, and encourage traffic-calming and the use of non-vehicular modes of transportation to minimize single-occupancy vehicle trips and make Contra Costa's communities more pedestrian-, bicycle-, and transit-friendly.
+&lt;sup>2 The Contra Costa TLC Program funds transportation projects in communities to facilitate, support, and/or catalyze affordable housing, transit-oriented or mixed-use development, and encourage traffic-calming and the use of non-vehicular modes of transportation to minimize single--occupancy vehicle trips and make Contra Costa's communities more pedestrian-, bicycle-, and transit-friendly.